CARNIVORE DIET

 Protein

 Protein is one of the three macronutrients that your body needs in large amounts to function optimally.
 It plays a crucial role in building and repairing tissues, producing enzymes and hormones, and supporting muscle growth.
-On the carnivore diet, protein is the cornerstone of your daily intake, as it comes from animal-based foods like beef, pork, chicken, fish, and eggs.
+On the carnivore diet, protein is the cornerstone of your daily intake, coming primarily from animal-based foods like beef, pork, chicken, fish, and eggs.
 Unlike plant-based sources, animal protein is highly bioavailable, meaning your body can absorb and use it more effectively.
-By prioritising protein, the carnivore diet helps maintain muscle mass, supports fat loss, and promotes satiety.
+By prioritizing protein, the carnivore diet helps maintain muscle mass, supports fat loss, and promotes satiety.
 Whether you’re looking to enhance your athletic performance, improve health, or simply feel fuller for longer, protein is your body’s building block for success.

 Fat